Palace Albanija: 21st century

 In the 2010s, the façade was equipped with the decorative lights.
 They are also used to color the façade in different patterns and shapes in order to celebrate or commemorate certain events.

-For a long time, the occupant of the building was "Beogradska Banka".
-The bank started a bankruptcy procedure in 2002, which is still not finished, but ever since then the bank has been closed and the building hasn't been properly maintained.
+Beogradska Banka started a bankruptcy procedure in 2002, which is still not finished, but ever since then the bank has been closed and the building hasn't been properly maintained.
 In May 2019, the pieces of the façade began to fall off.
 The Institute for the protection of the monuments stated that the drafting of the project will be done in 2020, without setting a date when will the thorough reconstruction start.
 The institute also instructed the bank what needs to be done as the "first aid" before the total reconstruction, but the bank which has been non-operational for 17 years, has no funds for it.
 As the city is not the owner of the building, the complete reconstruction is not an option, but in December 2019 city announced reconstruction of the façade, which should be finished in 2021.